DisnakeDev/disnake/README.md

 Installing `disnake` with full voice support requires you to replace `disnake` here, with `disnake[voice]`.
 To learn more about voice support (or installing the development version), please visit [this section of our guide](https://guide.disnake.dev/000-prerequisites/001-installing-python/#installing-disnake).

-(You can also optionally install [PyNaCl](https://pypi.org/project/PyNaCl/) for voice support.)
+(You can optionally install [PyNaCl](https://pypi.org/project/PyNaCl/) for voice support.)

-Note that on voice support on Linux requires installation of `libffi-dev` and `python-dev` packages, via your favourite package manager (e.g. `apt`, `dnf`, etc.) before running the following commands.
+Note that on voice support on Linux requires installation of `libffi-dev` and `python-dev` packages, via your preferred package manager (e.g. `apt`, `dnf`, etc.) before running the following commands.

 Quick Example
 -------------